samuelcouch/dotfiles/README.md

 # All your dotfiles are belong to us

-Orginally, I had taken my dotfiles from [@holman](https://github.com/holman).
-Eventually I tweaked them a lot and realized that the base configuration didn't work well for me.
+Orginally, I had taken my dotfiles from [@aniketpant](https://github.com/aniketpant/) who originally forked [@holman](https://github.com/holman).
+Also based off of [@parkr's](https://github.com/@parkr) dotfiles.

-After, a while I realized that [@parkr](https://github.com/@parkr) had put his dotfiles up too and these were closer to mine.
-What you see here is a stripped down version of many dotfiles from GitHub.
+This is now the home of my own dotfiles; including install and update routines.

 ## Install